iredmail/dockerized/README.md

 - Fail2ban: scans log files and bans bad clients.
 - Roundcube: webmail.
 - iRedAdmin: web-based admin panel, open source edition.

+You may want to check [this tutorial](https://docs.iredmail.org/network.ports.html) to figure out the mapping of softwares and network ports.

 # Exposed network ports